 - Debt Cases and Garnishments: We help clients challenge unlawful debt collections and help file exemptions for low-income clients whose income is protected from wage garnishments.
 We focus on predatory lending problems, defective car debt, unlawful repossession, and debt repayment.

 - Bankruptcies: We help clients file Chapter 7 bankruptcies when no better options exist, especially in cases involving overwhelming medical debt and the threat of foreclosure.
 If you want to file a Chapter 13 bankruptcy, you can contact the Birmingham Bar Association Lawyer Referral at (205) 251-8006 for more information or to get a referral.

-- Wills and End-of-Life Planning: We help clients create wills, living wills, and powers of attorney.
+- Wills and End-of-Life Planning: We help clients create wills, living wills, and powers of attorney*.
 If your case involves a contested will, please contact the Birmingham Bar Association Lawyer Referral at (205) 251-8006.
-We can also assist clients with opening and closing estates.
+We cannot assist clients with opening and closing estates.

 - Collecting Judgments: We help clients who are owed money through a judgment, but have been unable to collect.
 These judgments can be against landlords or employers who have assets but no intention of paying as ordered.
 We help clients get the money to which they are entitled.

 - General Civil Issues: We help clients with filing small claims and other civil lawsuits in District and Circuit Court.